-Shopaccino offers some of the most versatile shopping cart software available today.
-The range of payment methods available is astounding and includes VISA, Mastercard, PayPal, COD (Cash on Delivery), and bank transfer.
+Shopaccino (opens in new tab) offers some of the most versatile shopping cart software available today.
+The range of payment methods available is very versatile and includes VISA, Mastercard, PayPal, COD (Cash on Delivery), and bank transfer.
 The excellent interface can also automatically calculate tax on transactions.

 Shopaccino has an integrated module for managing shipping, which allows you to set the areas where your store can deliver and manage postage costs.
 If your online shop offers free shipping, the module can implement this too.
 Customers can also create a virtual 'Wishlist' for products they may want in the future.

-The store interface has been praised for its simplicity, allowing merchants to upload images and product information.
+The store interface is simple and easy to use, allowing merchants to upload images and product information without any complications.
 There are even Android and iOS versions of the software to allow you to manage products on the fly.
-Shopaccino also offers online support from their friendly admin team.
+Shopaccino also offers online support.

-Notably, Ecwid offers a free tier that can host up to 10 products, which is ideal to get started and test the e-commerce waters.
-It also offers multiple paid tiers, starting at the ‘Venture’ level, which for a monthly price of $15 (about £12) can host 100 products, and adds access to the Facebook Shop, advanced SEO tools, selling digital goods, and offers mobile point-of-sale.
+Another reason Ecwid features on this list of best shopping cart software is that it notably offers a free tier that can host up to 10 products, which is ideal to get started and test the e-commerce waters.
+It also offers multiple paid tiers which can add access to the Facebook Shop, provide advanced SEO tools, sell digital goods, and offer a mobile point-of-sale.

-Magento is a FOS (Free and Open Source) software solution for managing all aspects of virtual shopping carts.
-It's currently used in some shape or form by nearly ¼ of a million merchants including big name companies like Nike, Cisco Systems and Ford.
-Magento was originally developed in 2007 and the platform was purchased in 2011 by eBay/X.commerce.
+Magento (opens in new tab) is a free and open-source software solution for managing all aspects of virtual shopping carts.
+It's currently used in some shape or form by nearly a quarter million merchants including big name companies like Nike, Cisco Systems and Ford.
+Magento was originally developed in 2007 and the platform is now owned by Adobe.

 The benefit of being open source is that Magento supports a huge number of features and can be customized to your individual store's needs.
 The software supports accepting manual payment solutions such as checks and money orders out of the box.
 It's also pre-configured to work with a number of major payment gateways such as PayPal, SagePay and Authorize.net.